crow50/trivy-container-security/README.md

 ![Actions Security](assets/actions-security.png)

+**Permissions:**
-A more granular option is to specify the permissions at the job or step level within the workflow file.
+<br>A more granular option is to specify the permissions at the job or step level within the workflow file.
 This will likely work for public repositories, but private ones will likely need a token.

 ```yaml
     permissions: